haq/mapcha/README.md

   lines: true

 other:
+  # What inventory slot to give the map in. (between 0-8)
+  inventory_slot: 4

   # Stop the player from dropping items before the captcha is complete.
   drop_items: false

   # Hide other players when the player is completing the captcha.
   hide_players: true

   # Allows the player to only complete the captcha once per server restart.
   cache: true
 ```